jquery-archive/jquery-mobile/README.md

 ### Testing

 Automated testing forms the backbone of the jQuery Mobile project's QA activities.
-As a contributor or patch submitter you will be excpected to run the test suite in for the area which you patches affect.
-Our continuous integration server will address the rest.
+As a contributor or patch submitter you will be excpected to run the test suite in for the area your patches affect.
+Our continuous integration server will address the remainder of the test suite.

 There are two primary ways to run the test suite.
 First, you can run the tests individually by visiting the different test pages associated with the area in which you are working.
 For example, to run the tests for `js/jquery.mobile.forms.slider.js` visit `$HOST/tests/unit/slider/`.
 To find out what which test pages are available you can list them with: